Open the console and select Server Configuration to display the general server configuration dialog.

 Forwarded-Host Headers: The names of the headers that should be checked for the original Host header value as the client sent it to the frontal reverse proxy.
 X-Forwarded-Host and X-Host are the most common header names used for that purpose.
 Note that when the Host value is restored, the request will be normally processed and checked against the host names of each of the hosts managed by the server.

-Use the displayed table to edit, remove or add MIME types.
 A MIME Type has the format type/subtype and is associated to one or more extensions separated by spaces.

 Abyss Web Server gives you complete control over the bandwidth the server uses when answering to requests.
 Select Global Bandwidth Limits in the Server Configuration dialog to display the global bandwidth parameters dialog.
 For finer bandwidth settings, you should use Bandwidth Limits in every host configuration menu.